n1n4-303/n1n4-303.github.io/posts/comb-filter.md

 ## FEEDFORWARD

-<br />The feedforward comb filter is a particular type of finite impulse response (FIR) filter, in other words, the impulse response is of finite duration, because it settles to zero in finite time - you'll see in the demonstration video that as soon as I turn it down it stops.
+<br />The feedforward comb filter is a particular type of finite impulse response (FIR) filter, in other words, the impulse response is of finite duration, because it settles to zero in finite time - you'll see in the demonstration video that as soon as I shut it down it stops.
 In this type of filter the output is a linear combination of the direct and delayed signal.
 <br />
 ![500px-Comb_filter_feedforward-bw](https://user-images.githubusercontent.com/64982634/92009179-0709e400-ed40-11ea-81f9-37d5e0bb315f.png)
 *Fig. 1 - Feedforward comb filter structure*